-PRIZE-WINNING FURNITURE IN THE INTERNATIONAL LOW-COST FURNITURE DESIGN COMPETITION TO GO ON EXHIBITION AT THE MUSEUM
+PRIZE-WINNING FURNITURE IN THE INTERNATIONAL LOW-COST FURNITURE DESIGN

+COMPETITION TO GO ON EXHIBITION AT THE MUSEUM

 Prize-winning furniture in the International Low-Cost Furniture Design Competition, sponsored by the Museum of Modern Art and Museum Design Project, Inc., will be exhibited on the first floor of the Museum, 11 West 53 Street, from May 17 through July 16.
-All the furniture which won awards in the competition, that brought in nearly 3,000 entries from 32 countries, will be on view along with the original designs and models submitted to the jury.
+All the furniture which won awards, whether or not the pieces are at present being manufactured, will be on view along with the original designs and models submitted to the jury.
 In addition, a number of non-prize-winning designs and models, both full scale and quarter-size, will be included in the exhibition because of their special interest and new ideas.
-The exhibition, which will include some 50 full size models, a dozen quarter-size models and more than 100 original design panels, is being organized by Edgar Kaufmann, Jr., Director of the Competition and Consultant on Design for the Museum.
+The exhibition, which will include some 50 full size models, a dozen quarter-size models and more than 100 original design panels and will occupy all the galleries on the Museum's main floor, is being organized by Edgar Kaufmann, Jr., Director of the Competition and Consultant on Industrial Design for the Museum.

-The furniture is being exhibited at this time to tie in with the release by manufacturers of the actual, mass-produced pieces which will go on sale at retail stores throughout the country on May 17."
+The furniture is being exhibited at this time to tie in with the release by manufacturers of the actual, mass-produced pieces which it is planned will go on sale at retail stores throughout the country sometime in May.
+In this way the Museum hopes to encourage the wide-spread use of well designed modern furniture in the home through wide-spread availability.